You’ve just got engaged, now what?

 4 – 6 Months to go

 Wedding invitations, decide on the design and send them out, make sure you have a clear RSVP date on them and clear timings for the day.
 It’s also worth checking everyone understands these timings.
-At my own wedding we had a guest arrive at the same time as I did and almost walk down the aisle with me, because in Italy it’s custom to arrive later than invited as the ceremony starts later than started on the initiation.
+At my own wedding we had a guest arrive at the same time as I did and almost walk down the aisle with me, because in Italy it’s custom to arrive later than invited as the ceremony starts later than stated on the invitation, our friend coming from Italy assumed this was the case in the UK, he was most surprised to see me in the hallway about to walk in.

 The suits Now is a good time to start getting the groom/groomsmen thinking about their suits and heading for fittings.
 Again thinking about the overall look of the wedding and what they will be comfortable wearing.